LCarnovale/Untitled_Travel_Project/README.md

+# Hosted Azure website
+**This website is also available online at [http://untitled-travel.azurewebsites.net/](http://untitled-travel.azurewebsites.net/)**.
+This is automatically hosting the server for the master branch of this respository, updating every few minutes, and you **do not need to clone this repository or run any code** to access it.

+The following instructions are for running the website locally, or for hosting the website on a different azure instance/third-party hosting service.

 # Virtual Environment Setup
 This project makes use of a virtual environment to keep the modules being used consistent across locations.